| Vol. 17 No. 6

 leave an individual with a lifelong sense that he did not play

 fair and perhaps did not deserve that place in college.
+As more colleges implement honor codes, they will also look

 for strong evidence of good character traits, honesty and values.